 - Tell your healthcare professional about all the medicines you take, including prescription and nonprescription medicines, vitamins, and herbal supplements.

 It’s important to take XARELTO® exactly as prescribed by your healthcare professional.
 But sometimes you may miss a dose of your medication—it happens.
-You may have heard that some people think that missing a dose of their blood thinner reduces their risk of treatment-related side effects because they are taking less medicine.
-However, the real risk when you miss a dose is that you are not protected from the risk of a potentially life-threatening or disabling stroke.
+You may have heard that some people think that missing a dose of their blood thinner reduces their risk of side effects because they are taking less medicine.
+The greater concern when you miss a dose is that you are not protected from the risk of a potentially life-threatening or disabling stroke.
 That’s why it’s so important to do everything you can to keep taking your medication as prescribed—for your health and for the people who love and depend on you.